luci/luci-py/appengine/swarming/doc/Bot.md

     *   Windows: `setup_auto_startup_win()`
 *   Android
     *   Android devices should be rooted so efficient power management can be used.
-This can greatly improve throughput by accelerating cool down during downtimes.
+This can greatly improve throughput by accelerating cooling down during downtimes.
 *   OSX
     *   Enable dtrace and powermetrics if desired for testing purpose.
-Warning: enabling dtrace effectively give control over the host.
+Warning: enabling dtrace effectively gives control over the host.
 Add the following to `/etc/sudoers`:

             swarming ALL=NOPASSWD:/usr/sbin/dtrace